tobiasthemole/content-dev/Material: Blinn Phong.md

 # Material: Blinn-Phong

 **Blinn-Phong** for the Specular Glossiness workflow (SpecGloss) is the older of Second Life's two material types.
-**Blinn-Phong** for Second Life has has 3 texture slots:
+It features 3 texture slots

 **Diffuse** (aka **DIFF**)
 - This is your basic color texture for an object